Sahulinkan7/Django_practice_repo/README.md

  creating class adn its method get and post for separate type requests handling. one class view handling multiple or different templates.

+# Project 46
+ This project is about Template view
+ - > passing templates
+ - > passing extra context
+ - > get_context_data() implementation in Templateview class